zoek1/firey/README.md

-Working on the hight quality demo and working env!
+### Working on the hight quality demo and and prod instance!